code4recovery/12-step-meeting-list/readme.txt

 == Frequently Asked Questions ==

 = My meeting type isn't listed! =
-If it's a broadly applicable meeting type, please [contact us](mailto:web@aasanjose.org) so we can include it for you.
+If it's a broadly-applicable meeting type, please [contact us](mailto:web@aasanjose.org) so we can include it for you.
 We want to maintain consistency for the [mobile apps](https://meetingguide.org/), so not all proposals are included.

 If you have access to your functions.php, you may add additional meeting types for your area.
 Simply adapt the following